 SHE: Safety, Health, and Environment

-- Safety Management: Ensuring that safety protocols are in place and rigorously followed to prevent workplace accidents and injuries.
-This includes regular safety training, hazard assessments, and emergency preparedness.
+- Safety Management: Ensuring safety protocols are rigorously implemented and followed to prevent workplace accidents, injuries, and fatalities — including regular safety audits, JSA/JHA programs, hot work permits, and LOTO procedures.

 SHE is frequently used in industries where safety is a paramount concern, such as construction, transportation, and manufacturing.
 The primary focus is on creating a safe working environment, with health and environmental considerations integrated into safety practices.